spacebanana420/VisualOxide/README.md

 - Image to ico conversion

 # Download

-Version 0.1 isn't out yet, so there are no binaries available as of now.
+You can download the latest versions of Visual Oxide [here](https://github.com/spacebanana420/VisualOxide/releases)

-When the first early version comes out, Visual Oxide will be available for the following systems:
+The current latest version of Visual Oxide supports the following systems:
 - Linux (x86_64) (both glibc and musl)
 - Windows (x86_64)